Faryion Wardrip: Tina Kimbrew

 A few days later, on May 9, Wardrip called the police from across the state in Galveston, threatening to commit suicide.
 Once the police arrived he confessed to the murder.
 He was sentenced to 35 years in prison.
-He was paroled on December 11, 1997, and he moved to Olney, Texas, where he remarried and became an active supporter of the local church, gaining a good reputation.
+He was paroled on December 11, 1997, and he moved to Olney, Texas, where he became an active supporter of the local church, gaining a good reputation.
+On October 15, 1998, he married Glenda Diane Kelley.
 He eventually got a job at a screen door factory.

 Kimbrew was buried at Wilbarger Memorial Park in Vernon.